Bank of America Cash Rewards Credit Card Review

-Although there is a cap on the total amount of gas and grocery store purchases each quarter of $2,500, this is typically high enough to exceed many households’ regular spending in these categories.
+Although there is a cap on the total amount of preferred category and grocery store/wholesale club purchases each quarter of $2,500, this is typically high enough to exceed many households’ regular spending in these categories.

 Plus, once you reach the cap every three months, those purchases still earn an unlimited 1% cash back, just like the purchases in the “other” category.

 Further, Bank of America customers automatically get a 10% bonus if you deposit your cash back into your Bank of America checking or savings account.

 For instance, if you spend $2,500 in a quarter on just groceries, you earn cash back of $45.